MonroeMegalonyx/NewForce__Capstone__2/README.md

 1. The new project will open automatically.
 Then in "Solution Explorer", right click the name of the project and select "Manage Nuget Packages".
 Install the `Microsoft.Data.SqlClient` and `Microsoft.AspNetCore.Authentication.JwtBearer` packages.
 I now have an ASP.NET Core Web API project!

+1. __Write__ and execute the database creation script and seed data script.
+The database design is shown in the ERD below.

 1. Update the `appsettings.json` file to contain the database connection string.

+1.

 __Current Project Setup__
-1. Pull down this repo
+1. To recreate this application on your device, first pull down this repository.

 1. Run the two scripts that are in the SQL folder.
-These will create the Tabloid database and add some test data.
-The database it creates is identitical to the prototype from the last MVC sprint, except now we're capturing the `FirebaseUserId` in the UserProfile table
+These will create the LMS database and add some testing data.

 1. Create a Firebase project for authentication: